Lincoln-Cybernetics/Cellular-Explorer-Prototype/README.md

 The "Cell Check Edit" allows drawing cells in a checker-board pattern.
 It works like the Check Fill button, but without filling the entire array.

+The "3x3" checkbox enables a 3x3 brush size in the Cell Editing function, for laying down large areas conveniently.

 Created by Lincoln Cybernetics Novelty Computing Division